fatih/vim-go/README.md

 ```vimrc
 Plugin 'fatih/vim-go'
 ```
-and execute `:PluginInstall`
+and execute `:PluginInstall` (or `:BundleInstall` for older versions of Vundle)

 For the first Vim start it will try to download and install all necessary go binaries.
 It requires `git` and `hg` for fetching the individual Go packages.
 This can take some time.
-To disable this behaviour add `let g:go_disable_autoinstall = 1`
+To disable this behaviour add `let g:go_disable_autoinstall = 1`.
+Do not use it with other Go plugins.

 ### Optional